-The predicted composite ANEC presented in the Draft EIS differs in some locations and an additional area of land in the vicinity of WSI is predicted to be within the 20 ANEC contour, when reviewed in comparison to the published ANEC mapping within the Western Parkland City SEPP.
+The predicted composite ANEC presented in the EIS differs in some locations and an additional area of land in the vicinity of WSI is predicted to be within the 20 ANEC contour, when reviewed in comparison to the published ANEC mapping within the Western Parkland City SEPP.
 This includes areas within Erskine Park, Eastern Creek and to the south of Wallacia, which are currently zoned 'general industrial' (Penrith City Council, 2010) and 'primary production' (Liverpool City Council, 2008) and include a small number of semi-rural residential dwellings and around 5 residential dwellings located within the Twin Creeks Golf and Country Club.
-The ANEF contour for WSI will be prepared during the detailed airspace design phase, based on modelled long-term parallel runway operations.
+The ANEF contour for WSI will be prepared during the detailed airspace design phase.
 Until an ANEF contour is prepared and approved for WSI, the prescribed WSI ANEC is to be used to inform land use planning.
 Any changes to relevant planning instruments as a result of adopting an ANEF could see planning conditions imposed on these additional areas.